TZstatsADS/Spring2020-Project1-superysdj1/doc/README.md

-# ADS Project 1:  R Notebook on Lyrics Analysis
+# ADS Project 1:  Lyrics Analysis: What genre are popular and what emotions they try to express from the songs?

 ### Doc folder